Last updated on October 28, 2025

 Shenanigans | Illustration by Lindsey Look

-If you have a card with dredge in your graveyard, you can mill N cards from the top of your decks whenever you draw a card, where N is the number next to the dredge keyword on the card.
-If you do, put the card with dredge in your hand.
+If you have a card with dredge N in your graveyard, you can mill N cards from the top of your decks whenever you would draw a card.
+If you do, put the card with dredge in your hand instead of drawing.

-This triggers every time you go to draw a card.
+This option happens every time you go to draw a card.
 Have you got a Howling Mine in play?
 That’s two chances to dredge.
 Did you play Cerulean Wisps?
 One more chance to dredge at instant speed.

 Dredge also can’t be responded to since it’s a replacement ability that doesn’t use the stack.